 This work analyses the story of Tanya Streeter who in 2002 broke the record of free immersion apnea in male and female categories reaching 160m depth.
 When she reached the 160m mark and in order to rise back to the surface, Streeter needed to unscrew an air valve which would allow her back up in full speed without effort, but due to the high pressure of the seabed and while suffering from narcosis she forgot the appropriate gesture system and how to open the valve and instead she made a gesture similar to “kissing the sea”.
 After a few moments of panic Streeter managed to open the valve and return back to surface.

 The video shows Streeter exercising her breathing capability by moving her diaphragm while telling the story of the apnea record.
 The abstract image echoes an understanding of “language as modulated breath” exploring the morphology of the breathing apparatus and speech.

 The sculpture mimics the free diver’s gestures of “kissing the sea” and opening the valve: two movements performed by two hands creating two pieces.
 The work has a sticky and moist texture, similar to that of something found in the deep sea or like a solid excretion born out of Streeter’s alienated gestures.
 As something akin to language.

-The last section of the exhibition relates once more with the exploration of the sea but in this case with a more scientific approach related to the almost unknown areas of the deep oceans and the pelagic fish that inhabits them.
+The last section of the exhibition relates once more to the exploration of the sea but in this case with a more scientific approach related to the almost unknown areas of the deep oceans and the pelagic fish that inhabit them.

 The deep scattering layer, 2015